bhccstem/bhccstem.github.io/README.md

 ## Using Reverie on GitHub Pages

-### 2. Customize and view your site

-Enter your site name, description, avatar and many other options by editing the `_config.yml` file.
-You can easily turn on Google Analytics tracking, Disqus commenting and social icons here.

-Making a change to `_config.yml` (or any file in your repository) will force GitHub Pages to rebuild your site with Jekyll.
-Your rebuilt site will be viewable a few seconds later at <https://yourgithubusername.github.io> - if not, give it ten minutes as GitHub suggests and it'll appear soon.

 ### 3. Publish your first blog post

 Delete all files from `_posts`directory and create a new file called `/_posts/2019-2-13-Hello-World.md` to publish your first blog post.
 That's all you need to do to publish your first blog post!
 This [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) might come in handy while writing the posts.